Unboxed-Software/solana-course/content/durable-nonces.md

 Durable transaction differs from regular transactions in the following ways:

-1. Durable Nonces replaces the recent blockhash with a nonce. and This Nonce will be stored in an account called (Nonce Account) and will be used only once in one transaction.
+1. Durable Nonces replaces the recent blockhash with a nonce.
+And This Nonce will be stored in an account called (Nonce Account) and will be used only once in one transaction.
 The Nonce is a blockhash hashed with some data to make it unique.
 2. Each durable transaction must start with the Nonce Advance instruction, which will change the nonce in the Nonce Account.
 This will ensure that the nonce is unique and can't be used again in another transaction.

 And the Nonce Account is an account that holds a couple of values: